The Battle of Coffeeville

 "Shortly afterwards everything was on the move to the rear and we were called in and mounted.
 Our regiment, Lieutenant Colonel McCullough commanding, was to be rear guard and was just moving out when they ran into a force of the enemy's infantry that had been sent up along our flank and had got across our road between the column and the rear guar.
 The rebels fired into the head of our column, killing Lieutenant Colonel McCullough and wounding several others.
 John Lansing of Company I, who was the Colonel's orderly, is crippled for life by a fall from his horse.
 Wm.
 Stillhamer, another orderly from Company G, was shot in both thighs.
 I took the latter off the field on my horse and after going several miles in this way I got him into an ambulance."

 And so ended the Battle of Coffeeville.
 Grant's advance had pressed, sometimes recklessly, ahead of their support, until the line finally became too vulnerable.
-The Rebel victory above this small town was the first real Confederate victory in the west.
+The Rebel victory above this small town was the first convincing Confederate victory in the west of major consequence.
 It also set the stage for a profound shift in the Vicksburg strategy.

 March forward to: